Peter Guber: Los Angeles Dodgers

-Guber is an owner of the 2020 MLB World Champion Los Angeles Dodgers.
-In 2012, Guber entered into a third partnership with Magic Johnson and teamed up with Guggenheim Baseball Management to purchase the [s]toried Major League Baseball franchise.
+Guber is an owner of the 2020 and 2024 World Series winning Los Angeles Dodgers.
+In 2012, Guber entered into a third partnership with Magic Johnson and teamed up with Guggenheim Baseball Management to purchase the storied Major League Baseball franchise.
 Together, the group made the $2.15 billion winning offer, which more than doubled the previous record price for a North American sports franchise."
-Under their ownership, the franchise has won the 2013, 2014, 2015, 2016, 2017, 2018 and 2020 National League West Championship.
-In 2017, 2018, and 2020, the Dodgers became National League Champions, earning them a place in the World Series.
-In 2020, the Dodgers captured the ultimate prize in baseball, bringing the Commissioner’s Trophy back to Los Angeles for the first time in thirty-two years.
-The team ended the 2020 regular season with an impressive record.
-A .717 winning percentage placed them sixth of all time, and made them the only National League team with a .700-plus win percentage since the 1909 Pirates.
-Additionally, Guber owns and serves as Managing Partner of the Dodgers’ Triple- A affiliate, the Oklahoma City Dodgers.
-In 2018, the Oklahoma City Dodgers were named the Triple-A winner of the prestigious Bob Freitas Award, an honor presented to Minor League Baseball's top franchise based on community involvement, long-term business success, and consistent operational excellence.
+Under their ownership, the franchise has won the 2013, 2014, 2015, 2016, 2017, 2018, 2020 and 2024 National League West championships.
+In 2017, 2018, 2020, and 2024, the Dodgers became National League champions, earning them a place in the World Series.
+In 2020, the Dodgers captured the ultimate prize in baseball, bringing the Commissioner's Trophy back to Los Angeles for the first time in thirty-two years.
+The team ended the 2020 regular season with a .717 winning percentage that placed them sixth of all time, and made them the only National League team with a .700-plus win percentage since the 1909 Pirates.
+The Dodgers were World Series Champions again in 2024, after defeating the New York Yankees four games to one.
+Additionally, Guber owned and served as Managing Partner of the Dodgers' Triple- A affiliate, the Oklahoma City Dodgers.
+In 2018, the Oklahoma City Dodgers were named the Triple-A winner of the Bob Freitas Award, an honor presented to Minor League Baseball's top franchise based on community involvement, long-term business success, and consistent operational excellence.

 Los Angeles Football Club

 In October 2014, Peter Guber became the owner and executive chairman of Major League Soccer's Los Angeles Football Club (LAFC).
 The ownership group includes sports veteran Tom Penn, Earvin "Magic" Johnson, Mia Hamm Garciaparra and Tony Robbins, among others.
 The club debuted in 2018 in a newly constructed, state-of-the-art soccer stadium in the greater Los Angeles area that was built specifically for the team.
 LAFC's Banc of California Stadium is the first open-air stadium built in Los Angeles since Dodger Stadium in 1962.

 In only its second season, LAFC won the 2019 MLS' Supporters' Shield, awarded each year to the team with the best regular season record.
 That same year, Fast Company named LAFC one of the world's most innovative companies.

 In 2020, LAFC's star forward, Diego Rossi, was awarded the MLS Golden Boot award as the top goal scorer of the year in all of Major League Soccer.

+In 2022, LAFC became MLS Cup champions after only four seasons.
+In 2024, the club won the Lamar Hunt US Open Cup.